sandarm-1/5T_Amplifier/Gain_analysis.md

 ![image](https://user-images.githubusercontent.com/95447782/168823161-06705aea-61b4-4203-b4fa-5932820b76a3.png)

 Overall, Vx will be ZERO if:

     • If R1=R2 (symmetrical loads), Vx=0

     • If R1 different than R2 BUT gds1=0 (infinite rds of diff pair devices), Vx=0 also

     • If rds1 MUCH LARGER than R1 and R2, Vx=0 also.

     • BUT the problem comes if rds of diff pair becomes TOO SMALL or of R1 & R2 become TOO BIG.
 If R1 & R2 are COMPARABLE to rds of diff pair, then Vx is NOT 0 (and the analysis becomes invalid and further results down the line will not be what you expect).

-So we need to keep rds of diff pair RELATIVELY LARGE, or don’t go crazy making R1 and R2 excessively large.
+So we need to keep rds of diff pair RELATIVELY LARGE, or don’t make R1 and R2 excessively large, don´t allow them to be COMPARABLE to diff pair rds's.

 ## Differential Pair with Current Mirror load
 Now the Diff Pair with a CURRENT MIRROR LOAD.